 |More Journal Entries|

-Submissions are only open Monday-Friday!
+Submissions are open to ALL members

 What does it take to have your work featured by iPhotograph?

 The iPhotograph group receives alot of submissions.
 If every one of these were accepted then it would flood the inboxes of everyone who watches the group and so people would not pay attention.
 The iPhotograph galleries aim to showcase some of the best talent that deviantART has to offer, providing entertainment and inspiration to photographers around the world.

 Each submission is stringently reviewed and voted on by a team of mods.
 It takes 5 votes before a decision is reached.
 This is the process for all shots, including if a group moderator wants to submit a shot in the gallery.
 Nothing is guaranteed and only the best will be accepted.
 With the exception of no photo-manipulations, there are no hard and fast rules about what will or will not be accepted to the iPhotograph group.
 For example on a wildlife shot soft focus and over exposure may not be fitting, however on portraiture these may be desirable qualities.
 Each submission is assessed on its own merit.

 If anyone wants to know why their photo was declined they only have to ask, and one (or more) of the iPhotograph mod team will write a critique.
 Depending on the shot its self, a useful critique can take anywhere between 5 and 30 minutes to write and it may take a couple of days for a reply.
 Remember that groups are run by people motivated enough by their respective hobbies to give up some free time and keep a group running.
 Groups are not paid employment and everyone has their own life outside of deviantART.